Amourgis-Associates-Attorneys-at-Law/CalliAPICORE/buglist.md

 ﻿<h2>Known Issues</h2>
-⚠️ 4.7.1 - Adding the access and refresh tokens to the user's registry is still in its early stages and may not work perfectly on all systems.
-If you encounter issues, please report them to support@amourgis.com.
-⚠️ 4.3.2 - STA Threading issues, especially around automatic updates.
-Downloading the portable version from the zip file below the install instructions is a likely workaround for the time being.
+There are no currently tracked issues.
-⚠️ 3.0.3 - The automatic update functionality is still in its early stages and may not work perfectly on all systems.
-If you encounter issues, please report them to support@amourgis.com.
+If you encounter unexpected behavior or issues, please report them to support@amourgis.com.